 - Nutritional Guidance for Healthy Teeth

 Kids’ dentist Dr. Kawazoe is a parent herself, so she understands how important it is for kids to feel comfortable in our care.
-Our kid-friendly office includes TVs and complimentary WiFi access.
 Your child can watch his favorite shows or play a game while he waits and while we work.
 If there is ever anything we can do to improve your child’s experience at Kaneohe Smile Center, please let us know!